jeannjeann/sw25-fvtt/docs/MANUAL-en_v0.5.1.md

 - Armor and shields are items in the same category.
 - Equipment checks, categories, ranks, specializations, minimum strength, evasion modifiers, protection points (defense), and magic protection can be set.
 - Both dice roll and power are basically not used for these items.
-- Bonuses from specialization are not automatically reflected.
-(To be implemented)
+- The bonus from Personal Items are automatically reflected if an Effect is set.
+The check to Personal Items only changes the list display.

 ### Accessories
 - Equipment checks, part to be equipped on, and specializations can be set up.
 - Both the check and the power of the item are basically not used.
 - Please manage manually as we have not implemented any restrictions on equipping the same part of the body.
-- Bonuses for exclusive use are not automatically reflected.
-(We would like to implement)
+- The bonus from Personal Items are automatically reflected if an Effect is set.
+The check to Personal Items only changes the list display.

 ### Item
 - Quantity and price can be entered.
 - Please use flexibly by combining dice roll and power to suit each item.

-### Spell
+### Spells
 - Magic system, level, action type, MP consumption, target, range/shape, duration, resistance, type, and summary can be set.
 - Please use flexibly by combining dice roll and power.
 - If you do not select a magic system, it will not appear correctly in the list on the character sheet.
 - In Divine Magic, selection of Sacred and Vice systems, and input fields for special divine magic will be added.
 - In Magitech, an entry field for Magisphere will be added.
 - In Fairy Magic, an input field for type and (when necessary) attribute will be added.
-- In Nature Magic, a checkbox for countering with life resistance (Fortitude) will be added.
+- In Nature Magic, a checkbox for countering with Fortitude will be added.
+- Some spells are easier to manage if an Effect is prepared to apply a buff or debuff.

-### Technique (Enhance Art)
+### Technique
 - Action type, level, MP consumption, duration, and summary can be set.
-- Automatic application of buff effects is not supported.
-(Would like to implement)
+- Automatic application of effects can be applied by using the Effects in the Details section.

-### Spellsongs・Finale (Magical Song)
+### Spellsongs・Finale
 - The following items can be set: spellsong and finale selection, level, resistance, type, singing, pets, Rhythm Conditions, Base Rhythm, Extra Rhythm, Flourish Value, Extra Rhythm, Consumed Rhythm, and summary.
 - The setting items change depending on the type of spellsong and finale.
+- Some songs are easier to manage if an Effect is prepared to apply a buff or debuff.
 - The resource consumption of Rhythm is not automated.
-(I would like to implement it, but probably can't.)
+(Would like to implement, but probably can't)

-### Stunts (Riding Trick)
+### Stunts
 - Action type, level, prerequisite, compatible mount, applicable part, and summary can be set.
+- Some Stunts are easier to manage if an Effect is prepared to apply a buff or debuff.

-### Evocations (Alchemy Tech)
+### Evocations
 - Action type, level, target, range/area, duration, resistance, Card cost, and summary can be set.
-- Automatic application of buff effects is not supported.
-(To be implemented)
+- Automatic application of effects can be applied by using the Effects in the Details section.
 - Resource consumption of Cards is not automated.
 (Would like to implement, but probably can't)

-### Aspects (Phase Area)
+### Aspects
 - The Qi type, Qi cost, duration, type, level, and summary can be set.
-- Automatic application of buff effects is not supported.
-(To be implemented)
+- Automatic application of effects can be applied by using the Effects in the Details section.
 - Resource consumption of Qi is not automated.
 (Would like to implement, but probably can't)

-### Strategems・Maneuvers (Tactics)
+### Strategems・Maneuvers
-- You can set the Strategems (Drum) and Maneuver (Camp), action type, level, Edge cost, Type (Line), rank, accumulated Edge, prerequisites, conditions, and summary.
+- You can set the Strategems and Maneuver, action type, level, Edge cost, Type (Line), rank, accumulated Edge, prerequisites, conditions, and summary.
 - The setting items change depending on whether Strategem or Maneuver is selected.
-- Automatic application of buff effects is not supported.
-(To be implemented)
+- Automatic application of effects can be applied by using the Effects in the Details section.
 - Resource change of Edge is not automated.
 (Would like to implement, but probably can't)

 ### Check